 Cost of delay when saving for retirement

 There are lots of questions that come with saving for retirement.
 How much risk should you take?
 Which types of savings accounts are best?
 How should you be allocated?
-How much do you need to save?
+Or how much do you need to save?

 These are all common retirement questions that may not have definitive right or wrong answers.
 However, there is one question for which the answer is always the same.